 The key is not being recognized by the vehicle.

 Try manually starting your VW by following the instructions above.
-If you still can't start the engine with the second key, the key could be damaged.
-Each kay has a build-in transponder inside, which could be damaged.
-Or the key has lost synchronization with the vehicle, and the key may need to be programmed.
+If you still can’t start the engine with the second key, the key could be damaged.
+Each kay has a built-in transponder inside, which could be damaged.
+Or the key has lost synchronization with the vehicle and may need to be programmed.

-The most common reason why a VW won't start but shows "No Key" and “Key Not in Range” error messages on the instrument cluster is due to a dead key battery.
+A dead key battery is the most common reason a VW won’t start but shows “No Key” and “Key Not in Range” error messages on the instrument cluster.
 It is possible to start a VW even if the key fob battery is dead.